gamerhat18/online-exam-loopholes/README.md

-# 3. Virtual Machine method
+# C. Virtual Machine method

 ## Running the browser/software in a VM, and looking for answers in the host OS.